The best portable induction hobs that are energy-efficient and easy to use anywhere

 The double hob means a larger surface area, which could prove a storage issue for some

 A slight drawback was that the touch controls were a little sticky at times and took a couple of seconds to activate.
-This is fairly common, however, and the ability to child lock the buttons we thought was a good idea, to prevent accidental changes.
+This is fairly common, however, and the ability to child lock the buttons is a good idea, to prevent accidental changes.
 On the other hand, the hob top was easy to clean and store thanks to its smooth surface and slim design.
-The two year warranty also instils a good sense of confidence in the performance of this piece.
+The two-year warranty also instils a good sense of confidence in the performance of this piece.

 The best portable induction hob for students